Lions Origin Story: Halfpenny, Biggar and Moriarty flying the Gorseinon flag

 Dan Biggar rose through the ranks alongside Halfpenny – his talent saw him bumped up an age group – while a few years later, St Helens-born Ross Moriarty also learned his trade in Gorseinon’s youth ranks.

-Halfpenny only featured in one Test match on the 2017 Tour but he put in some impressive performances during the warm-up games – with his trusty right boot kicking the Lions to a 32-10 victory against the Maori All Blacks.
+While he only featured in one Test match on the 2017 Tour, Halfpenny put in some impressive performances during the warm-up games – with his trusty right boot kicking the Lions to a 32-10 victory against the Maori All Blacks.

 Four years later, it was Biggar who took centre stage, starting all three Tests in the 2021 series against South Africa.